 Rewards can come in different forms.
 They may be through a personal lunch with the business owner or the CEO.
 This is ideal for employees who rarely see you as they don’t join executive meetings.
 This means a lot to them.
 It makes them feel really special since their accomplishment was big enough for the CEO to clear the schedule just to have a few minutes with an employee.

 Another type of employee reward can be in a form of office perks.
-From massages, to a unique working space for the team to food trucks parking at your office area – there are a lot of options in store for you as a business owner.
-Some requiring extra budget and some that don’t require all that much of a budget at all.
+From massages to unique working spaces for the team to food trucks parking in your office area – there are a lot of options in store for you as a business owner.
+Some require extra budget and some that don’t require all that much of a budget at all.